arifmanawer/web102_prework/README.md

 The following functionality is completed:

-- [Done] The introduction section explains the background of the company and how many games remain unfunded.
+- [x] The introduction section explains the background of the company and how many games remain unfunded.
-- [Done] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-- [Done] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-- [Done] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following optional features are implemented: cursor changes to pointer when hovering over "show unfunded only", "show funded only", and "all games" buttons.